-For residential students, a student seeking to make up time for attendance is expected to make up objectives missed during an absence.
+For residential students, a student is expected to make up objectives missed during an absence.
 Required documentation for make-up sessions is available in the Academics Office and will need to be signed off by the assigned instructor before getting submitted to the Registrar's Office for attendance credit.
 Make-up for written and practical exams or for make-up work must be made with the courses instructor.

-For distance learning students, if a student is aware that he/she will not be available to complete academic activity when assigned, the student should let the instructor know, and may be allowed to complete academic activities ahead of the scheduled assignment date.
+For distance learning students, if a student is aware that they will not be available to complete academic activity when assigned, the student should let the instructor know, and may be allowed to complete academic activities ahead of the scheduled assignment date.